-21 Default appointment of arbitrators How are arbitrators appointed where no nomination is made by a party or parties or the selection mechanism fails for any reason?
+21 How are arbitrators appointed where no nomination is made by a party or parties or the selection mechanism fails for any reason?
 Do the courts have any role to play?

 Where parties are unable to agree, the default number of arbitrators is: